 The team at Webwise has put together a number of internet safety teaching resources.
 The resources are available to you, your school or your organisation for free.
 They can be used to help young people learn all they need to know about using new media in a safe, secure and positive way.
 Additional internet safety resources are available to download from the Guides for Parents and School Policy pages.

 PLEASE NOTE: Hard Copies of the #UP2US Anti-Bullying Kit are not currently in stock.
-They will be available again in the next month.
+They will be available again next month.

 Take the first steps to beating bullying in your community by ordering a free #Up2Us Anti-Bullying Kit today.
 In the kit you’ll find activities for addressing bullying, colourful stickers and supplies for creating interactive poster campaigns.
 Also included is the #Up2Us Anti-Bullying Teachers’ Handbook with Junior Cycle SPHE lesson ideas